zouftou/sonar-swagger-plugin/README.md

 ## Available Rules

 ### Generic
+* BOM should not be used for UTF-8 files
 * File names should comply with a naming convention
-* Parsing Error
+* Parsing Error Swagger files.
-* Swagger version check
+* Swagger version should folow the [Semantic Versioning] (https://semver.org/spec/v2.0.0.html)